-If Low-Code Hits a Wall, and Pro-Code Has Big Challenges Too — Where Do We Go From Here?
+If Low-Code Struggles with Complex Apps, and Pro-Code Has Big Challenges Too — Where Do We Go From Here?

-The fact that low-code platforms hit a wall with non-trivial apps does not mean that “pro-code” development is the answer.
+The fact that the value of low-code platforms quickly dimishes as apps become more complex does not mean that “pro-code” development is the answer.

-“Pro-code”, or traditional professional software development, simply cannot scale to meet the rapid rise of digital business and booming demand for software.
+“Pro-code”, or traditional professional software development, simply cannot scale to meet the rapid rise of digital business and booming demand for software development inside companies.
 Traditional professional software development is highly complex, tends to result in very long projects, is very expensive, and requires a very high level of skill, while there is a scarcity of talented software developers.